junxit/us-congress-bills-111/metadata.md

 - 2010-03-02 — Introduced in House
 - 2010-03-02 — Introduced in House
 - 2010-03-02 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-03-03 — Committee Consideration and Mark-up Session Held.
+- 2010-03-03 — Ordered to be Reported by Voice Vote.
+- 2010-03-03 — Referred to the Subcommittee on Aviation.
+- 2010-03-03 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2010-03-03 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2010-03-03 — Referred to the Subcommittee on Highways and Transit.
+- 2010-03-03 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2010-03-03 — Referred to the Subcommittee on Water Resources and Environment.
+- 2010-03-03 — Subcommittee on Aviation Discharged.
+- 2010-03-03 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2010-03-03 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2010-03-03 — Subcommittee on Highways and Transit Discharged.
+- 2010-03-03 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2010-03-03 — Subcommittee on Water Resources and Environment Discharged.
+- 2010-03-12 — Placed on the House Calendar, Calendar No. 173.
+- 2010-03-12 — Reported by the Committee on Transportation.
+H. Rept.
+111-440.
+- 2010-03-12 — Reported by the Committee on Transportation.
+H. Rept.
+111-440.